WISCA/wiscanet-deploy/README.md

 # WISCANet Deploy

-This is the `wdemo` directory that must be placed in the home folder
+This is the `wdemo` directory skeleton that must be placed in the home folder